BackWeak: Backdooring Knowledge Distillation Simply with Weak Triggers and Fine-tuning: Introduction

-Backdoor triggers are typically required to be covert.
 Although~\cite{chen2025taught} defines the perturbation magnitude constraint using $\epsilon_0$, it does not provide an evaluation for it.
-In~\cite{ge2021anti}, the trigger pixel values are constrained by $\frac{1}{c}$, and different values of $c$ are evaluated; however, even the most inconspicuous trigger they evaluated (with $c=10$) remains visually noticeable.
+In~\cite{ge2021anti}, the trigger pixel values are constrained by $\frac{1}{c}$, and different values of $c$ are evaluated; however, even the most constrained trigger they evaluated (with $c=10$) remains visually noticeable and exhibits strong adversarial effect.
 For Universal Adversarial Perturbations (UAPs), it is evident that stronger perturbations generally have a greater ability to mislead models into misclassification.
 These observations suggest that the effectiveness of prior KD backdoor attacks may stem less from a genuinely implanted backdoor and more from the strong adversarial nature of the UAP-like triggers themselves.
-If the trigger's adversarial effect is already doing most of the work, then the computationally expensive simulated distillation stage in~\cite{ge2021anti} becomes largely unnecessary, and the attack may effectively degenerate into generating a UAP-like trigger and training the model to associate it with the target label.
+If the trigger's adversarial effect is already doing most of the work, then a computationally expensive simulated distillation stage analogous to that in \cite{ge2021anti} becomes largely unnecessary, and the attack may effectively degenerate into generating a UAP-like trigger and training the model to associate it with the target label.
 However, experimental findings from~\cite{liu2023ink} show that traditional approaches which train the backdoor task jointly with the benign task~\cite{nguyen2021wanet,zeng2023narcissus} tend to exhibit weak transferability through distillation.
 We suppose that this is because the backdoor task becomes effectively decoupled from the benign task under large learning rates, causing the model's outputs on clean samples to carry almost no backdoor-related signal, leaving little exploitable bias for the student to inherit during distillation.

 This motivates a further question: \emph{instead of embedding the backdoor jointly with the benign task during training, could we first train a benign model and then fine-tune it with a carefully controlled strategy so that the backdoor becomes coupled with the benign task---gently influencing the model's outputs on clean samples and thereby enhancing its transferability?} Going one step further, \emph{could such a backdoor be constructed using an even more covert and less adversarial trigger?}